aura-nw/aura-mobile-sdk/unity/README.md

 BigInteger balance = await wallet.CheckBalance();
 ```

-The balance returned is in uaura, from which you can derive to aura unit by dividing it by 1e6.
+The balance returned is in the default Aura Denom (defined in Constant.cs), from which you can derive to aura unit by dividing it by 1e6.

 ### Make a transaction